Last updated on October 23rd, 2023 at 20:08

 Take your 12 ounces of water to 96C (205F).
 Measure the temperature with a digital thermometer or, better still, invest in a digital electronic gooseneck kettle.

-While your water is boiling, almost boiled, you can grind your beans.
+While your water is boiling, almost boiling, you can grind your beans.
 Grind your 15 ounce, 45 grams of coffee beans to a coarse and even grind size.

 Add your grounds to your French press and give it a slight shake while it is on a flat surface to ensure a flat, even distribution of your grounds.